-We work closely with staff across the Trust to resolve concerns promptly.
-The PALS team will acknowledge your contact as quickly as possible and aim to resolve any issues within ten working days, although this may take longer in some circumstances.
+We work closely with staff across the hospitals to answer questions or resolve any concerns promptly.
+The PALS team will acknowledge your contact as quickly as possible and aim to answer questions and resolve any issues within ten working days, although this may take longer in some circumstances.

 Speak to a member of staff

-This could be a nurse or matron, a doctor, other health professional or any other staff member.
+This could be a nurse or matron, a doctor, or another health professional.
 They want to help you and will try to resolve your concerns right away.

-If you have tried this and it has not helped, if you would like some assistance or if you feel unable to speak directly to staff providing care, please contact the Patient Advice and Liaison Service (PALS).
+If you have tried speaking to a member of staff looking after you and you are still concerned, you should ask to speak to the person in charge.
+If for any reason you feel unable to speak with the person in charge or it has not helped, please contact the Patient Advice and Liaison Service (PALS).
 The PALS team will listen to you and work with you to achieve a satisfactory resolution whether you are requesting information, providing feedback, raising a concern, or need information about making a complaint.

 Non-urgent advice: Contacting PALS